fairdataihub/SODA-for-SPARC-Docs/docs/miscellaneous/developer-documentation/Creating-Test-and-Prod-Releases.md

 5. Once the release has been published, download an old version of SODA and ensure that you are auto-updated to the newest release

-6. Instructions for codefair?...
-Not sure what to put here

 import PageFeedback from '@site/src/components/PageFeedback';

 <PageFeedback />